 What Makes Dr. Zadeh Different Than Other Dentists?

-Dr. Zadeh is the inventor of Implantnova® dental implant system.
-This implant is self grafting system that can be place in many situations that the traditional implant system were not possible.
+Dr. Zadeh is the inventor of the Implannova® dental implant system.
+This implant is a self grafting system that can be utilized in many situations that are incompatible with the traditional implant system.

 It goes without saying, there is a difference between being able to perform an implant procedure and knowing the ins, outs, theory, and practice like it was second nature.
 Dr. Zadeh does just that and this gives him the ability to perform real life miracles, with minimal discomfort and chance for complications.
 Your restored, healthy smile may be even more gorgeous than your old one.